EfiLygda/MySQL-Project-Repository/README.md

 > [!NOTE]
 > - The dataset used is not included but is available at [Kaggle](https://www.kaggle.com/datasets/terencicp/e-commerce-dataset-by-olist-as-an-sqlite-database).
-> - The original database was added from SQLite directly to MySQL using this [project](https://github.com/EfiLygda/SQLite2MySQL).
+> - The original dataset, licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), was imported from SQLite directly to MySQL using the instructions from this [project](https://github.com/EfiLygda/SQLite2MySQL).

+Original dataset:

 * `Maven Analytics - SQL for Data Analysis Projects`: Contains the answers given to the questions for the final project of the course.